Advertising Week: Why PepsiCo Needed Sonic Branding

 You can also check out our full panel below, featuring James Clarke (Sr. Director of Digital and Social at PepsiCo Foods North America), Scott Simonelli (Founder + CEO of Veritonic), Danielle Venne (EVP, Executive Music Producer + Director of Innovation at Made Music Studio), and moderated by Ruth Gaviria (CMO of The Elevate Prize Foundation).

 Frito-Lay has a history of iconic visual assets such as the Doritos triangle and Cheetos’ orange dust, but the brand knew that they needed a sonic identity to match.
-James Clarke, Senior Director of Digital and Social at PepsiCo Foods North America, knew the importance of reaching all sound-on touchpoints with Doritos, a brand that has a history of cultural connection and embracing disruptive ideas.
+James Clarke, Senior Director of Digital and Social at PepsiCo Foods North America, knew the importance of reaching sound-on touchpoints with Doritos, a brand that has a history of cultural connection and embracing disruptive ideas.

 “[Branded sound] creates mental shortcuts for our brand in the audio space that will make it that much easier for consumers to recognize our brands rolling forward.
 Hopefully these kinds of campaigns set the stage for more innovation and evolution on these auditory assets in the years to come,” says Clarke.